mark235/AWS-Active-Directory/README.md

-# AWS Active Directory Service Guide
+# AWS Managed Active Directory (AD)

 ## Overview

-AWS Active Directory Service enables seamless integration of Active Directory (AD) features within AWS cloud infrastructure.
-It provides a fully managed AD environment, supporting use cases like managing user identities, applying group policies, and providing single sign-on (SSO) across AWS applications.
-AWS offers three main options for integrating AD: **AWS Managed Microsoft AD**, **AD Connector**, and **Simple AD**.
-Each offers unique capabilities suited to different deployment needs.
+AWS Managed Microsoft Active Directory (AWS Managed AD) is a fully managed service that enables you to deploy Microsoft Active Directory in the AWS Cloud, seamlessly integrating it with your on-premises infrastructure.
+It provides a range of Active Directory (AD) functionalities, such as domain joining, Group Policy, and LDAP support, without the operational overhead of maintaining your own Active Directory infrastructure.
+AWS Managed AD ensures high availability, security, and easy scaling to accommodate the needs of enterprise environments.

 <div align="center">
     <img src="file/ad.png" alt="AWS Solutions Architect Associate" width="300" height="300">